-The Spanish edition has many familiar words and simply constructed sentences.
+The Spanish edition has many familiar words.
 The book contains familiar punctuation marks.
 The family's activities should be familiar to children.
 Discussion and rereading may be helpful to many children reading this book so they understand this family lives in a very cold place.